Last Updated on

-Update: I realized after using 1/4 teaspoon of double strength rennet, the cheese did not melt as well as the cheese I buy in stores.
+Update: I realized after using 1/4 teaspoon of double-strength rennet, the cheese did not melt as well as the cheese I buy in stores.
 Now I know why you want to use less rennet.
 The more you use the harder it is to melt the cheese.
-However, using double the amount results in the cheese coming together easily.
+However, using double the amount of rennet results in the cheese coming together easily.

 Can I Use Nonfat or low-fat milk?

 Nonfat milk makes hard cheese.
 Think Parmesan and Romano.
 To make part skim mozzarella (like you see in stores), you can use a mixture of whole and nonfat milk.
 Therefore, 2% milk should work but will make a harder mozzarella than whole milk.

 - 1 gallon whole milk (not ultra-pasteurized and homogenized are okay (2% if that's all you have)